Law enforcement academy building evacuated over gas buildup

-Officials say nearly 60 people were sent to hospitals after a building was evacuated at the Iowa Law Enforcement Academy suburban Des Moines.
+Officials say nearly 60 people with symptoms of carbon monoxide poisoning were sent to hospitals after a building was evacuated at the Iowa Law Enforcement Academy in suburban Des Moines.

-Station KCCI reports that the Iowa State Patrol says people were overcome by carbon monoxide Thursday morning at the academy, which is situated inside Camp Dodge in Johnston.
+City of Johnston firefighters and medics responded Thursday morning to the academy, which sits inside Camp Dodge.
+City spokeswoman Janet Wilwerding says 56 people were taken to area hospitals for treatment.
 A Camp Dodge spokesman, Lt.
 Col. Michael Wunn, says none of the people hospitalized was in serious condition.

+Academy director Judy Bradshaw says other academy students who didn't display symptoms were taken to hospitals as a precaution.
+She also says it's too early to say what caused the carbon monoxide buildup.

 Comments